-The existing NHS England Service Specification for Renal Transplant, no. Ao7/S/a is available from the Specialised Services Resource section of the NHS England website and on the webpage relating to the Renal Transplant Clinic Reference Group.
-Specific governance arrangements are not appropriate for Bortezomib as this commissioning policy currently specifies that funding is not available for the use of Bortezomib.
+The existing NHS England Service Specification for Renal Transplant, no: Ao7/S/a is available on the NHS England website and on the webpage relating to the Renal Transplant Clinical Reference Group.
+Specific governance arrangements are not set out for Bortezomib as this commissioning policy specifies that routine funding is not available for the use of Bortezomib.